rrearai/Projects/README.md

 # Projects
-A repository for my code projects
+A repository for Thariq Afriansyah's code projects